Wealthify doesn't support your browser

 United States |

 US equities offer access to more resilient, diversified, and defensive business models and sectors.
-However, valuations have continued to expand, which has lowered their potential return (meaning we’ve moved from positive to neutral).
+However, valuations have continued to expand, which has lowered their potential return (meaning we stay at neutral for now).

 |